ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/external-dns/external-dns-demo-with-multiple-hosts.md

 ---
-description: Optimize your Kubernetes application deployment.
-Discover how to create Ingress with Multiple Hosts in our comprehensive guide.
-Learn how to efficiently route traffic to multiple hostnames and enhance your application's flexibility.
-Streamline your Kubernetes Ingress configuration for diverse hosts.
+description: See ExternalDNS in action.
+Watch our demo of ExternalDNS with multiple hosts.
+Learn how this tool helps you make Kubernetes resources discoverable with public DNS servers.
 ---

-# Create Ingress With Multiple Hosts
+# ExternalDNS Demo With Multiple Hosts

-You can use the `host` field to match the host in the rules.
-A listener rule will be created for each of the hosts defined in ingress rules.
+Simply add the `external-dns.alpha.kubernetes.io/hostname` annotation to either the kubernetes Ingress or Service, and ExternalDNS will use this information to create corresponding Route 53 records.

+Let's see this in action!

 ## Prerequisite